As Emma Peel, Diana Rigg Made Leather Fashionable

-While her role on "The Avengers" was relatively brief, it established Diana Rigg as an iconic figure of female strength and power.
+While her role in "The Avengers" was relatively brief, it established Diana Rigg as an iconic figure of female strength and power.

 Diana's trademark leather outfits have been imitated and copied by other film productions right up until the present day, such as by Scarlett Johansson in the recent big-screen "The Avengers."

 Diana Rigg continues to act.
 She has played Olenna Tyrell in "Game of Thrones" (2013-2017).
-She also recently played an appearance in television series "Breathe" as Duchess of Bucleuch, and in motion picture "Breathe" as Lady Neville.
+She also recently played an appearance in television series "Breathe" as Duchess of Buccleuch, and in the motion picture "Breathe" as Lady Neville.

 Diana Rigg appeared on "Doctor Who," and won the Doctor Who Best Guest Actress for 2013.

 Diana was born on the same date as the late Natalie Wood.

 |Diana's character in this episode was the "Queen of Sin."|